LuboDimitrov/Morse-encoder/README.md

-# Morse-translator
+# Morse-encoder
-Morse translator based on the client-server model using TCP sockets
+Morse encoder based on the client-server model using TCP sockets

 ## Instructions
 ### 1. Clone this repository